JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7977 days**.

-And here is a just a random fact -  **It has been suggested that shepherds are responsible for inventing the game golf.
-It is said that they used to use their staffs to hit the stones**.
+And here is a just a random fact -  **Due to sugar shortages to make candy during World War II, movie theatre owners turned to popcorn, which is now the best selling snack at movie theatres today**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)